helldotrs/helldotrs/README.md

 --------

-- 🐧 Native Linux user (MX, Debian)
+- 🐧 Native Linux user (Manjaro / MX)
 - 🛼 Outside of IT I am a rollerderby referee in training!

 --------

-- 📫 Twitter @cyberSecHell, web hellmak.com / hell.rs
+- 📫 Twitter @cyberSecHell, web hell.rs

 --------